Graph neural nets

 Distance encoding:

 Distance Encoding is a general class of graph-structure-related features that can be utilized by graph neural networks to improve the structural representation power.
 Given a node set whose structural representation is to be learnt, DE for a node over the graph is defined as a mapping of a set of landing probabilities of random walks from each node of the node set of interest to this node.
-Distance encoding generally includes measures such as shortest-path-distances and generalized PageRank scores.
+Distance encoding generally includes measures such as shortest-path-distances and generalised PageRank scores.
 Distance encoding can be merged into the design of graph neural networks in simple but effective ways: First, we propose DEGNN that utilizes distance encoding as extra node features.
 We further enhance DEGNN by allowing distance encoding to control the aggregation procedure of traditional GNNs, which yields another model DEAGNN.
-Since distance encoding purely depends on the graph structure and is independent from node identifiers, it has inductive and generalization ability.
+Since distance encoding purely depends on the graph structure and is independent from node identifiers, it has inductive and generalisation ability.

-3 Tooling
+6 Tooling

-4 pytorch geometric
+6.1 pytorch geometric

-4.1 deep graph library
+6.2 deep graph library

 Deep Graph Library: